 Sometimes when a pool is opened the water can be cloudy and/or green.
 While these are fixable issues, they do take more steps and time to clean up.
 Running the filtration system is extremely important, as is correct chemical treatment and cleaning the filters.
 This process may take a few weeks to complete, but with the help of constant filtration and proper chemical maintenance, we can get your pool back up and running!

 Use a scrub brush or mitt with a pool surface cleaner like Off the Wall to wash the tile or water lines of the pool.
 Use a vacuum to get those leaves and other debris from the bottom of the pool and a pool brush to scrub the side of the pool still in water.
 Ensure that you clean away all traces of algae on the sides of the pool.
 Remember that you cannot completely drain your pool for cleaning.
 An empty pool will cause the bottom to become very unstable.

 Spring Cleaning with Regina Pools & Spas

 Let us help you open your pool this year!
 Our service team is here to help!
-At Regina Pools & Spas, customers have designed the way our business is run and have shaped our unique service philosophy: “Do it when they want, the way they want, and with what they want.”
+At Regina Pools & Spas, located in Timonium, MD, customers have designed the way our business is run and have shaped our unique service philosophy: “Do it when they want, the way they want, and with what they want.”
 We hope to care for each person throughout the many years that they enjoy our products.
 We have an outstanding record with Maryland Home Improvement Commission and have won diverse awards and recognitions for our pools and spas, including being the first Maryland pool company in the Aqua 100 Hall of Fame.
 Stop by our showroom or contact us by calling 410-252-5116 or emailing email@example.com.
 Don’t forget to follow us on Facebook, Twitter, Pinterest, Instagram, Google+, and Houzz!